Contentious Brexit bill passes Commons vote | DW | 14.09.2020

 Read more:Contentious Brexit bill faces first Commons debate and vote

-The bill's passage immediately spurred widespread criticism on the part of severla politicians, parties and public figures.
+The bill's passage immediately spurred widespread criticism on the part of several politicians, parties and public figures.

 "Still can't quite believe what we're witnessing," tweeted Caroline Lucas, a Green party MP.
 "This is nothing to do with views on Brexit - it's about who we are as a country - about the rule of law - about the most basic principles of liberal democracy."